 I love adding spaghetti squash to recipes because it’s a great way to take traditionally heavy recipes and give them a slightly lighter makeover.

-Casseroles are so often ‘heavy’ and make me feel stuffed and bloated, but not this Mexican spaghetti squash casserole…it tastes totally indulgent but is secretly light!
+Casseroles are so often ‘heavy’ and make me feel stuffed and bloated, but not this spaghetti squash casserole…it tastes totally indulgent but is secretly light!

 Don’t forget to pin this post to save it for later!